-- The Montgomery County Association for College Admission Counseling (NACAC) College Fair: Spring 2023.
-Tuesday, April 18 evening program from 6:30 pm to 8:30 pm.
-Adventist HealthCare Fieldhouse (formerly Discovery Sports Center).
-Northwest field trip: Tuesday, April 18 from 10 am to 12 noon. - College Career Information Center Summer Workshops.
+- The Montgomery County Association for College Admission Counseling (NACAC) College Fair: Spring 2024.
+Open to the public on Tuesday, March 19 from 6:30 pm until 8 pm.
+Adventist HealthCare Fieldhouse (18031 Central Park Circle, Boyds MD 20841).
+Northwest field trip: date TBD either March 19 or March 20. - College Career Information Center Summer Workshops.
 Information will be posted on our website. - Senior Meeting Evening meeting in September: The College Application Process Review.
 Students and parents are also encouraged to schedule an appointment with their counselor over the summer to discuss their student's postsecondary plans.